- IAA Overview

 Director ATM Operation & Strategy

-Peter holds a Masters in Human Factors and Safety Assessment in Aeronautics from Cranfield University, Bsc (hons) Business Management from Trinity College Dublin and a Hdip in Hotel Management from Dublin Institute of Technology.
+Peter holds a Masters in Human Factors and Safety Assessment in Aeronautics from Cranfield University and a BSc. (hons) Business Management from Trinity College Dublin.
+Peter is also a graduate of Harvard Business School.

-With a keen interest in aviation Peter is a qualified helicopter pilot and is also a board member of the Irish Historic Flight Foundation, a charity whose aim is to preserve and restore aircraft with historic importance to Ireland.
-Prior to joining the IAA in 1998, Peter worked in the Hospitality Industry.
+With a keen interest in aviation Peter is a qualified helicopter pilot and is also a Board member of the Irish Historic Flight Foundation, a charity whose aim is to celebrate Ireland’s rich aviation heritage.

 Aideen Gahan is a solicitor and the IAA's company secretary.